Click here to access the PowerPoint notes about applying for an REU.

 REU in Ecology and Environmental Studies at Miami University: This experience includes field-based and laboratory research, field trips, and a workshop featuring the Myaamia Tribe of Oklahoma.
 Participants receive funding for research, $5,000 stipend, room and board at Miami U (in Oxford, OH) for 10 weeks, and paid travel to Miami U. Deadline not yet posted.

 The University of Michigan Frankel Cardiovascular Center Summer Undergraduate Fellowship program: This 10-week program supports undergraduate students who are interested in cardiovascular research.
 Participants receive a $4,000 stipend.
 Deadline: January 31, 2018.

 Coastal Marine Education and Research Academy (CMERA) Shark and Ray Research Project Summer research program in Clearwater, FL.
 Spend 6-8 hours a day on a research vessel studying marine biology.
 No experience needed and students of all levels can apply.
 Course credit is available, but participants must pay for tuition, housing, and most transportation.
 Deadline not yet posted.

 Truman’s Office of Student Research Find out about research programs sponsored by Truman including the TruScholars program and GIASR (Grands-in-Aid of Scholarship and Research).
 They also have a great list of on-campus and off-campus research opportunities.

 Department webpages with both on-campus and off-campus research opportunities:

 Opportunities in Kirksville, MO

 A. T. Still University Clinical Researcher Development Program: Summer and academic year research programs available for students interested in medical research.
-Deadline for summer program is November 15, 2017.
-Academic year program deadline is May 15, 2018.
+Deadline for summer program is February 1, 2019 (for summer 2019).
+Academic year program deadline is May 1, 2019 (for Fall 2019).